 The Army does not want you to hear this story.

-This very system ambushed Captain Roger Hill and his men.
+This very system ambushed Dog Company commander Captain Roger Hill and his men.

 Hill, a West Point grad and decorated combat veteran, was a rising young officer who had always followed the letter of the military law.
 In 2007, Hill got his dream job: infantry commander in the storied 101st Airborne.
 His new unit, Dog Company, 1-506th, had just returned stateside from the hell of Ramadi.
 The men were brilliant in combat but unpolished at home, where paperwork and inspections filled their days.